akeneo/pim-docs/design_pim/guides/add_new_page.rst

 .. note::

-    The name of the controller route (`acme_custom_index`) your define on the controller registry has to be the same than the one declared in back-end routes.
+    The name of the controller route (`acme_custom_index`) you defined in the controller registry has to be the same as the one you declared in back-end routes.

 Link it
 -------